Multiply the harvest by giving toward the $1 million match! Give Now!

 The Grace of Rest

 There are seasons with the Lord for advancement and then for rest—the beautiful and often difficult ebb and flow of both ministry and personal growth.
 The Church had gone through several mountaintops and valleys in its first years of birth and life.
 The believers had endured great persecution and great refinement.
+But the grace of the Lord Jesus was on His people and the shalom of God was establishing His Bride in rest, order, quietness, and abundance.

 Three Anchors in Rest

-1. The Fear of the Lord “The carnal person fears man, not God.
+“The carnal person fears man, not God.
 The strong Christian fears God, not man.
 The weak Christian fears man too much, and God too little.” -John Flavel

 The Church wasn’t hiding away.
 Instead, the end result was more and more people coming to follow Jesus.
 They weren’t concerned about marketing their churches in all of these cities.
 They were faithfully following the leadership of the Spirit in this season of growth.